-Test are administered everyday but Thursday and some days close to holidays.
-If you receive a TB skin test, you are required to return to the clinic 48-72 hours after the skin test is placed and be evaluated by the CD nurse.
+Tests are administered every day but Thursdays and some days close to holidays.
+If you receive a TB skin test, you are required to return to the clinic 48 to 72 hours after the skin test is placed and be evaluated by the CD nurse.

 If you have had a live vaccine (such as MMR or Chickenpox) within the last 28 days, we will be unable to give you a TB skin test.
 Doing so may result in a false negative.

 Additional information about TB is available from the CDC or the State's website.
 You may also review the North Carolina Tuberculosis Control Program Policy Manual.